yuuMQ/CHEST-XRAY-IMAGES-CLASSIFICATION-WITH-ViT/README.md

 ```

 ## 2. Training:
-- If you want to finetune ViT-b16 model. you can config the dataset.py
+- If you want to fine-tune ViT-b16 model. you can config the dataset.py
 ```text
 class COVID19_Classification_Dataset(Dataset):
     def __init__(self, root, train=True, transform=None):